5HR03

 Organisational performance is the ability of an organisation to reach its goals

-.
+and optimise results.
 In today’s workforce, organisational performance can be

 defined as an organisation’s ability to achieve goals in a state of constant